Skip Navigation

 • Link to the 18+ webpage for more information.

-• These services were previously known by different names, including RISE, SAILS, WAVE, TIDES, SEALS.
+• These services were previously known by different names, including SAILS, WAVE, TIDES, SEALS.

 The Medical/Fragile - Centralized Support program provides intense instructional and medical services to students between the ages of 3 years to 18+ years who have significant medical and/or fragile needs that require specialized attention and care.